ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 8: Accuracy over test-time saturation shift for saturation equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (saturation) Equivariant networks, and jitter indicates training time saturation augmentation, which was set to be in [0, 20].
 The CE-Resnet-18 models are trained for 5 saturation shifts of -1, -0.5, 0, 0.5, and 1. ([source](CEConv/plot_saturation.py))*
 </div>

-In the above figure, we find that the equivariant model outperforms the baseline when no shift occurs.
-However, as the saturation shifts become extreme, the baseline model achieves a higher test accuracy.
+In the above figure, we again find that shifting the kernel doesn't lead to equivariant performance as no clear peaks can be observed.
+However, the equivariant model outperforms the baseline when no shift occurs, as the saturation shifts become extreme the baseline model achieves a higher test accuracy.
 Another trend is that these models obtain a higher test accuracy for positive saturation shifts than for negative ones, which could be due to the fact that the latter results in information loss as the images gradually become black and white.
 Once jitter is added, the opposite occurs.
 Perhaps due to this data augmentation, the model was able to approximate what these images look like in grayscale.
 We also find that jitter helped the models to become more robust to shifts, where the equivariant one outperforms both baselines except near the ends of the saturation spectrum.

 **Shifting the Input Image -** In this next approach, the input signal was transformed instead, akin to the hue equivariant one.
 However, the aforementioned settings for saturation shifts are utilized.
 <div align="center">